mdietrick16/fraud-detection-project/README.md

 ## Features

 1. **Upload Raw Data**:
-   - Upload your dataset, and the application will preprocess it for you (insurance.csv).
+   - Upload your dataset, and the application will preprocess it for you (insuranceFraud.csv).
    - Preprocessing includes handling missing values and encoding categorical data.

 2. **Train a Model**: